Quick Start Guide

 Set the Administrative Email Address

 FreeNAS® provides an Alert icon in the upper right corner to provide a visual indication of events that warrant administrative attention.
 The alert system automatically emails the root user account whenever an alert is issued.
-FreeNAS® also sends a daily email to the root user which should be read in order to determine the overall health of the system.

 To set the email address for the root account, go to Account → Users → View Users.
 Click the Change E-mail button associated with the root user account and input the email address of the person to receive the administrative emails.